 Elizabeth Kyazike is a Senior Lecturer in the Department of History.
 She earned a PhD of the University of Dar es Salaam where specialized in Archaeology.
 She is currently the Dean, Faculty of Arts and Social Sciences.

 C.B.
 Adupa is a Senior Lecturer in the Department of History.
 He holds a PhD degree from Indiana University, USA.

 Position: Senior Lecturer

 Department: History and Political Science

-Dr Sultan Juma Kakuba is a Senior Lecturer in the Department of History and Political Science, Faculty of Arts and Social Sciences.
-He earned his PhD (Political Science & Management) from International Islamic University Malaysia, obtained M.Sc.
+Dr Sultan Juma Kakuba is a Senior Lecturer in the Department of History and Political Science in the Faculty of Arts and Social Sciences at Kyambogo University.
+He earned his PhD (Political Science) from International Islamic University Malaysia, obtained M.Sc.
 Political Science from Usmanu Danfodiyo University, Sokoto, Nigeria, Postgraduate Diploma in Management and Teaching at Higher Education and a Bachelor of Social Sciences (Political Science/Economics) from Islamic University in Uganda.
-He has been teaching at University level for twelve years in various countries.
-He taught at International Islamic University Malaysia, Islamic University in Uganda, and Busitema University.
-He is passionate about research and he has contributed many articles in international peer-reviewed journals and chapters in edited books.
-He has also presented papers in both local and international conferences and acted as a Lead Investigator in research projects funded by International Organisations.
-Gender and Politics, International Relations and Public Administration are areas of his research interests.
-Besides academics, Dr Kakuba served in different administrative positions at University Level.
+He has been teaching at University level for a period of fourteen years in various countries.
+He taught at International Islamic University Malaysia, Islamic University in Uganda and Busitema University, He has contributed many articles in internationally peer-reviewed journals and chapters in edited books.
+He has won research grants from different funding organisations both local and international that is Danish Institute against Torture (DIGNITY) from Denmark, Center for Conflict and Development (ConDev) from USA and Kyambogo University in which he has participated as Principal Investigator (PI).
+In addition, he won Postdoc Award grant 2020-2021 from ISDB

 NABUKERA Madinah (PhD)